apache/aurora/docs/user-guide.md

   then that instance is killed.
 - If an instance is not present in the scheduler but is present in the new config, then the instance is created.
-- If an instance is present in both the scheduler the new config, then the client diffs both task configs.
+- If an instance is present in both the scheduler and the new config, then the client diffs both task configs.
 If it detects any changes, it performs an instance update by killing the old config instance and adds the new config instance.